 How they are used

-Hemp plants were selected for their sturdiness and robustness in order to make paper, fabric, rope and other things that can be made from hemp fibre.
-Marijuana, meanwhile, is selected for its medical and psychoactive properties.
-Though the two plants are definitely related, this means that they are also quite different.
-Marijuana and hemp are best seen as siblings not twins.
+To put it as simply as possible, the core difference between the two plants is what they produce.
+Hemp plants are selected for their sturdiness and robustness in order to make paper, fabric, rope, and a massive variety of other products made from hemp fiber.
+Cannabis, meanwhile, is selected for its medical and psychoactive properties.
+Though the two plants are definitely related, they are also quite different in several important and distinct ways.

 The difference in CBD

-So, other than what they are used for and how they’re grown, is there any real difference in “hemp” and “marijuana”?
-Essentially, the answer is both “yes” and “no”.
-This is further compounded by the fact that, if you took a female hemp plant, separated it from the other male hemp plants, and started growing it as you would a medical marijuana plant, you would essentially get a plant that grows buds.
-The buds from a hemp plant, however, contain seeds rather than trichome-laden bud you’d find on a medical marijuana plant.
-Seeds from a female hemp plant are edible, and are a great source of omega oils and protein.
+If you take a female hemp plant, separate it from the male hemp plants, and grow it as you would a medical cannabis plant, you will essentially get a plant that grows buds.
+The buds from a hemp plant, however, contain seeds rather than trichome-laden bud you’d find on a standard medical marijuana plant.
+Seeds from a female hemp plant are edible, and are a source of omega oils and protein.

-Yes, this means that the “hemp plants are male and marijuana plants are female” is pretty much wrong.
-Both hemp and marijuana have both male and female plants, and in both cases the female is the desired plant.
-Furthermore, both species cross-pollinate, meaning that you can indeed breed the two together and get a plant that is both “hemp” and “marijuana”, with the distinct properties of both properties.
-For this reason, medical marijuana growers tend to want to stay away from hemp fields.
+This means that “hemp plants are male and marijuana plants are female” is pretty much wrong.
+Hemp and marijuana both have male and female plants.
+In both cases, the female is the desired plant.
+Furthermore, both species cross-pollinate.
+You can breed the two together and produce a plant that is both “hemp” and “marijuana,” with distinct properties of both hemp and cannabis.
+Medical marijuana growers tend to want to plant their crops far away from hemp fields.